Educational Psychology Services, Support and Consultancy

 - The ability to elicit the genuine voice of the child or young person

 Educational Psychologists are able to offer support in all these areas and to lead person-centred planning (PCP) meetings.
 There are already a variety of PCP models, including the MAPS and PATH models, one page profiles, Personal Futures Plans, Essential Lifestyle Plans and Support Plans.
 We are able to discuss the most appropriate approach and adapt this to the needs of the young person and their family as well as other stakeholders as part of an assess – plan – do – review cycle.
-Please click here for more information
+Find out more about Person-Centred Planning.

 * Corrigan, E. (2014).
 Person centred planning ‘in action’: exploring the use of person centred planning in supporting young people’s transition and reintegration to mainstream education.
 British Journal of Special Education, Vol. 41 (3), 268-288.